Miami Sandwich

 A boneless pork patty pressed into the shape of a rib rack, lacquered in barbecue sauce, with onion and pickle on a corn-dusted roll.
 The fast-food item built to vanish and return.

-A flat, wide white-meat fillet with crinkle-cut pickles on a toasted potato roll.
-McDonald's launched it 24 February 2021 as the Crispy Chicken Sandwich, then renamed it McCrispy in 2023.
+A flat, wide white-meat fillet with crinkle-cut pickles on a toasted potato roll, breaded for an edge-to-edge crunch.
+McDonald's launched it on 24 February 2021, then renamed it McCrispy in 2023.

 A steamed bun, a breaded pollock fillet, half a slice of American cheese, and a cold tartar on the crown.
 McDonald's chain-product reading of the 1962 Cincinnati Lent build.